Andreansx/Networking-lab/README.md

 > There has been a big issue with the last network configuration especially on PVE.
 Contact with web GUI was completly cut off and even OSPF backbone went down.
 > All because of a massive broadcast storm and loops that occured between the CRS326 and the Proxmox VE.
 Please read [OSPF and L2 Loop troubleshooting](./projects/11-ospf-and-l2-loop) as it may be really relevant in case some other things might have stopped working.
 > I now used the correct approach to do what I intended but without the risk of a gigantic broadcast storm.
+> (It turned out that everything was caused by a L1 Loop)

 ## Table of Contents
 1. [Featured Projects](#featured-projects)